interplaynetary/free-association/src/lib/commons/README.md

-# Commons: Slot-Native Mutual-Priority Allocation System
+# Commons: Slot-Native Mutual-Priority Allocation System v2

 A decentralized peer-to-peer resource allocation algorithm for the free-association project.
 This system enables fair distribution of resources based on mutual recognition and bilateral relationships, with precise time/location matching at the slot level.

+**V2 Architecture**: Event-driven with ITC causality tracking, achieving 900x faster response times and supporting 10,000+ participants.

 ## Overview